Amtrak: ‘Vibrant part of our future’

 Readers get a sense of how much Amtrak has meant to the president over the five decades of its existence, but Amtrak needs to be a vibrant part of our future as well.

-Data show that rail has a significantly lower energy footprint than trucks and passenger cars.
+Data show that rail has a dramatically smaller energy footprint than trucks and passenger cars.
 Trains can be electrified by overhead or buried power lines, reducing our need for resource-intensive batteries.
 Freight trains will benefit from double and triple tracking where necessary for Amtrak, and trucks as well as their cargo can be transported on trains, relieving our overused roadways and reducing pollution caused by tires and brake pads.

 People who don’t drive cars will have an attractive option in a revitalized Amtrak that runs faster, more frequently, more reliably — and not just on the East Coast, where President Joe Biden became family to many Amtrak workers over the years, but here in the West as well.